-(Hebrews 7:26) For it was indeed fitting that we should have such a high priest, holy, innocent, unstained, separated from sinners, and exalted above the heavens.

-We learn many of the needs Jesus meets from reading the entire Bible and from our own experiences and those of other Christians.
+(Hebrews 7:26) For it was fitting for us to have such a high priest, holy, innocent, undefiled, separated from sinners and exalted above the heavens; We learn many of the needs Jesus meets from reading the entire Bible and from our own experiences and those of other Christians.
 Christian biographies and the lives of other living Christians are examples that often show us the great extent and varieties of needs Jesus will meet.
 Perhaps one of our greatest needs is the power and wisdom to rightly express our love to God in Christ and others.
 As "one who is holy, blameless, pure, set apart from sinners, exalted above the heavens," Jesus is the type of Person who can give us everything we need because of His holy character and the position of responsibility He fulfills for us above the heavens as our High Priest.

-(Hebrews 7:27) He has no need, like those high priests, to offer sacrifices daily, first for his own sins and then for those of the people, since he did this once for all when he offered up himself.
+(Hebrews 7:27) who does not need daily, like those high priests, to offer up sacrifices, first for His own sins and then for the sins of the people, because this He did once for all when He offered up Himself.

 Because of Jesus' moral character and perfect life throughout His entire life, Jesus did not need to offer sacrifices for Himself (Jesus never sinned) as did the priests in the Old Testament.
 Jesus came to make a single sacrifice of His own perfect life and shed His own blood (rather than the blood of sheep and goats) for the forgiveness of our sins.
-No additional sacrifices for the forgiveness of sins are needed: Jesus fully met that need
+No additional sacrifices for the forgiveness of sins are needed: Jesus fully met that need which came after the Law, appoints a Son, made perfect forever.

-(Hebrews 7:28) For the law appoints men in their weakness as high priests, but the word of the oath, which came later than the law, appoints a Son who has been made perfect forever.
+(Hebrews 7:28) For the Law appoints men as high priests who are weak, but the word of the oath,